Windows 95, 98, XP, 7, 10 and 11 All Startup Sounds

 Things to note

-If the startup sound doesn’t play upon starting Windows, try moving the .wav files to C:\Windows\Media and use the “Startup Sound Changer” app to replace the sound once more.
+If you don’t hear the startup sound when you turn on Windows, try moving the .wav files to C:\Windows\Media and use the “Startup Sound Changer” app to replace the sound again.

 1. Press Win + X and select “Power Options.”

-2. Click on “Additional power settings” in the right pane.
+2. Click on “Additional power settings” on the right.

 3. Click on “Choose what the power buttons do.”Choose what the power buttons do Windows 11